Creating Documents

 NGramDocument(ng::Dict{T, Int}, n::Integer=1) where T <: AbstractString

-Represents a document as a bag of n-grams, which are UTF8 n-grams and map to counts.
+Represent a document as a bag of n-grams, which are UTF8 n-grams that map to counts.

 Example